Segs/Segs/Projects/CoX/docs/README.md

 4. Copy over required DLL files to SEGS.

+   NOTE: This step is only required on Windows.

    The utilities present in the SEGS folder require several `.dll` files to operate.
 Navigate to your Qt installation folder and follow this path: `./Qt/YOUR_VERSION_NUMBER/mingw53_32/bin/`.
 Copy the following files over to the SEGS folder:

    - libgcc_s_dw2-1.dll